alishdipani/Old_Website/_posts/2018-08-29-Neural-Style-Transfer-Audio.md

 ### CNN Model

 A deep CNN model is chosen to extract the features of images.
 Deep CNN models provide proper encoding for the features of images.
 A Model like VGG-19 is chosen having a large number of convolutional layers.
+Pre-trained model is used as they provide proper encoding.

 ![alt text](https://www.pyimagesearch.com/wp-content/uploads/2018/08/neural_style_transfer_gatys.jpg)